tweekhub/confluence-spaces-tool/CONTRIBUTING.md

 If you have a question and you can't find the answer in the [Readme File](README.md), the next step is to ask it on the [community discussions](https://github.com/orgs/community/discussions/139070).

 It's important to us to help these users, and we'd love your help.
-Sign up to GitHub, and start helping other Confluence Migration Tool users by answering their questions.
+Sign up to GitHub, and start helping other Confluence SpacesTool users by answering their questions.

 ### Developer Installation